 Non-native-speaking patients sometimes suffer from intermittent interpretations or none at all.
 This area can be a hospital’s blind spot in terms of the patient experience.
 The results can emerge in formal or informal public reporting.

 These unclear or infrequent messages represent an untapped potential to improve a patient satisfaction survey like the HCAHPS.
 Best of all, language services don’t incur a blanket cost regardless of usage.
 A comprehensive language solution, like hospital interpreting, is billed on an on-demand basis.

 A hospital doesn’t want patients to first fully express themselves after the situation cannot be rectified.
 The HCAHPS survey is printed in Russian, Vietnamese, Chinese and Spanish (also available via phone).
 The survey shouldn’t be their first chance to relate their negative experiences.

 Culture can also impact a patient’s willingness to voice their discomfort or dissatisfaction.
-Other cultures are less likely to call nurses or make negative face-to-face evaluations about their patient experience.
-However, after pain or neglect compounded, they might express the true nature of their hospital experience on their HCAHPS survey.
+Other cultures are less likely to call nurses or make negative face-to-face evaluations of their patient experience.
+However, after pain or neglect is compounded, they might express the true nature of their hospital experience on their HCAHPS survey.

 Improving HCAHPS Survey Results with Proactive Language Solutions

 Choosing a language company that understands hospitals’ need to improve HCAHPS is a secure bet.
 Many small, local interpretation providers do not see the big picture.